 - 2 Cups Filtered Water or desired thickness

-Roast the poblanos on the stovetop at medium-high heat.
+Roast the poblano on the stovetop at medium-high heat.
 A gas stove works the best but it will work fine on an electric stove.
-Char the peppers on all sides turning with a pair of tongs.
+Char the pepper on all sides turning with a pair of tongs.
 When good and charred, steam them for 10 minutes in a covered dish or a paper bag rolled shut to hold in the steam.

 Take a paper towel and rub off the char.
 It’s ok to leave a little of the char.
-Slice in half and remove the seeds and stems.
+Slice in half and remove the seeds and stems and dice.
+Set aside.

-Add the onions to a saute pan with the oil and saute on medium-low heat for 5 minutes then add the garlic and cook until onions are soft and the garlic just starts to become golden.
+Add the onions to a saute pan with the oil and saute on medium-low heat for 5 minutes then add the garlic and jalapenos and cook until onions are soft and the garlic just starts to become golden.

-While onions are cooking remove stem and seeds from the dried ancho peppers and grind in a coffee grinder until it becomes a fine powder.
+While tomatoes are cooking remove stem and seeds from the dried ancho peppers and grind in a coffee grinder until it becomes a fine powder.

-Put the tomatoes, poblano. jalapeno, onions, garlic and bouillon cube in a food processor, then puree and pour back into the sauté pan.
+In a food processor, add the tomatoes, poblano. jalapeno, onions, garlic and bouillon cube, then puree and pour back into the sauté pan.
 Or use a hand held immersion blender.

 Add the water and spices then cook on medium-low heat for about 1/2 hour.
 Make sure to stir occasionally.